ClementBobin/obsidian/apps/scalar/Scalar Integration.md

 ## 🔍 Overview

 Scalar is designed to simplify API development by offering robust support for various frameworks and technologies.
-It integrates smoothly with both backend frameworks and frontend documentation tools.
+It integrates smoothly with both backend frameworks and frontend documentation tools, enabling a unified development experience.

 ---